 Wool wicks away sweat while we sleep at night and evaporates while we are away during the day.
 A dry environment prohibits mold, bacteria, and dust mites from multiplying.
 Furthermore, the lanolin also called “sheep’s wool fat” is a waxy substance on the exterior of wool fibers that also prevents the growth of microbes and deters dust mites.
 This anti-microbial feature of wool contribute to its self-cleaning properties; airing it out is how to best keep it clean and free from dust.

 10. Wool is completely biodegradable.

-When something is biodegradable, it can be broken down by natural micro-organisms in the soil without causing any ecological harm.
-Wool is biodegradable because when it is returned to the earth, it breaks down naturally, efficiently, and quickly.
-Man-made materials, on the other hand, are not very biodegradable.
+When something is biodegradable, it can be broken down by natural microorganisms in the soil without causing any ecological harm.
+Wool is biodegradable because, when it is returned to the earth, it breaks down naturally, efficiently, and quickly.
+Synthetic, unnatural materials, on the other hand, are not very biodegradable.
 Just one global example of this is the crisis of plastic pollution, especially in our oceans.
 For eco-conscious consumers and because nothing is more powerful than nature, wool is the choice for SAMINA in its organic line of wool filled duvets, pillows, and mattress toppers.

 Sleep better with wool bedding

 Ethically sourced wool is better at promoting sleep than many other textiles.
 A University of Sydney study in 2019, for example, resulted in the following conclusion:

 “Small, but statistically significant sleep benefits were observed for wool over cotton and polyester sleepwear for multiple sleep parameters, while neither cotton nor polyester was responsible for any statistically significant sleep benefit over the 11 sleep parameters examined.” – University of Sydney